The Rijksmuseum Highlights blog post was first published on 17 April 2020, and updated on 21 November 2025.

 1 – The Great Hall

-This is probably one of the most beautiful galleries and something you shouldn’t miss in the Rijksmuseum.
+This is probably one of the most beautiful galleries and a place you shouldn’t miss in the Rijksmuseum.
 Its walls are decorated with large wall paintings celebrating Dutch history and art.
-One of them is covered with large stained glass windows with depictions of famous, mostly Dutch artists.
+One of them is covered with large stained glass windows with depictions of famous, mostly Dutch, artists.

 2 – Still Lifes

-Dutch 17th-century still lifes are great paintings to learn more about everyday life in Amsterdam during the Golden Ages.
-You’ll see some very typical Dutch food on them, like cheese or a pie.
-But, you’ll also notice some very luxurious food like oysters.
-With many hidden symbols and details, they are some of the most interesting paintings at the Rijksmuseum.
+Dutch Golden Age still lifes are great paintings to learn more about everyday life in 17th-century Amsterdam.
+You’ll notice some very typical Dutch food in them, like cheese or a pie.
+But, you’ll also find some very luxurious food, like, for example, oysters.
+With many hidden symbols and details in them, they are some of the most interesting paintings at the Rijksmuseum.

 ⤷ Read more: Still Lifes at the Rijksmuseum

-Watch my 3 minutes Art History video about one of the still lifes from the Rijksmuseum:
+⤷ Watch: My 3-minute Art History video about one of the still lifes from the Rijksmuseum

 3 – Vermeer’s paintings